 3. Modular, Adaptable Racking

 Server hardware refreshes, upgrades, and expansions can occur frequently in a successful data center.
-Installing server racks and surrounding walls which can adapt to changing client needs can be another value-added service to differentiate your data center from your competition.
+Installing server racks and surrounding walls that can adapt to changing client needs can be another value-added service to differentiate your data center from your competition.

 4. A Strong Foundation